thayton/thayton.github.io/_drafts/puppeteer.md

 ![Page 2 current](/assets/puppeteer/page2_current.png)

-Once we click on the next page's link, we'll need to wait for it to become the current page.
+Once we click on the next page's link, we have to wait for it become the current page.
 We do that by waiting for the page number we click on to appear within a `<span>`:

 ```javascript